Pierre9344/scitargets/README.md

 ## Installation

-You can install the development version of scitargets like so:
+You can install scitargets using devtools.
+Keep the build_vignettes argument to get the package documentation:

 ```{r}
 install.package("devtools")